123inkt/symfony-trace-bundle/README.md

 ## Messenger Integration

-When enabled, the `trace_id` of the dispatcher process, will be added to the `Envelope` of the message.
-On the consumer side the `trace_id` will be applied to the running consumer process.
-Once the `Envelope` has been handled, the `trace_id` will be reset to the original `trace_id` of the consumer process (if any).
+When enabled, the full trace data of the dispatcher process, will be added to the `Envelope` of the message.
+On the consumer side the trace data will be applied to the running consumer process.
+Once the `Envelope` has been handled, the values will be reset to the original values of the consumer process (if any).

 ## Twig Integration